mattdavis0351/mongodb-labs/exercises/01_basic-mongo-queries.md

 **Exercise 7** :computer:

-Let's take a look at what the powerful cards we came across in the previous exercise actually looks like!
+Let's take a look at what the powerful cards we came across in the previous exercise actually look like!

 **query:**
 ```javascript